Students

 Course Outline

-Our BIS Advisory Board, comprising a number of the most senior Irish business executives, is there to advise and ensure UCC BIS courses are world-class, relevant, and attractive to businesses nationally and internationally.
+The course is designed to provide a worthwhile and memorable student experience, joining with businesses to ensure BIS students gain cutting-edge skills in business and IT.
+The BIS Advisory Board, comprising senior Irish business executives, advises and ensures UCC BIS courses are world-class, relevant, and attractive to businesses nationally and internationally.

 Year 1 Modules